kdeldycke/awesome-iam/README.md

 * [How SAML 2.0 Authentication Works](https://gravitational.com/blog/how-saml-authentication-works/) - Overview of the how and why of SSO and SAML.
 * [Web Single Sign-On, the SAML 2.0 perspective](https://blog.theodo.com/2019/06/web-single-sign-on-the-saml-2-0-perspective/) - Another naive explanation of SAML workflow in the context of corporate SSO implementation.

-## Secret Management

-* [`vault`](https://www.vaultproject.io) - Secure, store and tightly control access to tokens, passwords, certificates, encryption keys.
-* [`sops`](https://github.com/mozilla/sops) - Encrypts the values of YAML and JSON files, not the keys.
-* [`gitleaks`](https://github.com/zricethezav/gitleaks) - Audit git repos for secrets.
-* [Keywhiz](https://square.github.io/keywhiz/) - A system for managing and distributing secrets, which can fit well with a service oriented architecture (SOA).

-## Hardware Security Module (HSM)

-HSMs are physical devices guaranteeing security of secret management at the hardware level.

-* [Tidbits on AWS Cloud HSM hardware](https://news.ycombinator.com/item?id=16759383) - AWS CloudHSM Classic is backed by SafeNet's Luna HSM, current CloudHSM rely on Cavium's Nitrox, which allows for partitionable "virtual HSMs".
-* [CrypTech](https://cryptech.is) - An open hardware HSM.
-* [Keystone](https://keystone-enclave.org) - Open-source project for building trusted execution environments (TEE) with secure hardware enclaves, based on the RISC-V architecture.
-* [Everybody be cool, this is a robbery!](https://www.sstic.org/2019/presentation/hsm/) - A case study of vulnerability and exploitability of a HSM (in French, sorry).

 ## User Identity